Complications of Hepatitis C

 What will affect the future of Hepatitis C patients:

 Females are known to have slow disease progression as compared to the male patients.
 Late age onset (after 40 years of age) of Hepatitis C tends to run the serious course of diseases than the younger age group patients.
-Consumption of alcohol can increase the risk factor several folds once the diagnosis of Hepatitis C is made, as alcohol has a toxic action on the liver which can aggravate the scarring (cirrhosis) of the liver.
+Consumption of alcohol can increase the risk factor severalfold once the diagnosis of Hepatitis C is made, as alcohol has a toxic action on the liver, which can aggravate the scarring (cirrhosis) of the liver.

-Chronic sufferers after 20 to 25 years stand increased the risk to develop Liver cancer, which is observed more in males, with increased risk in higher (older) age group.
+Chronic sufferers after 20 to 25 years of age increased the risk to develop Liver cancer, which is observed more in males, with increased risk in the higher (older) age group.

 Question to Dr. Shah's Team